Small symplectic caps and embeddings of homology balls in the complex projective plane: Mutation and the almost toric geometry of CP2

 If one adds the region $H$ above the dark grey portion in Figure~\ref{fig:atf-round} to the two rational homology balls that it touches, then the result will be diffeomorphic to the complement of the third rational homology ball.

-Notice that $H$ is $S^1\times D^3$ and it is attached to the two rational homology balls along $S^0\times S^1\times D^2$, that is along an $S^1\times D^2$ in each rational homology ball.
+Notice that $H$ is $[0,1]\times S^1\times D^2$ and it is attached to the two rational homology balls by gluing $\{0\}\times S^1\times D^2$ to one of the homology balls and gluing $\{1\}\times S^1\times D^2$ to the other homology ball.
 This is called a \dfn{round $1$-handle}.
-It is easy to see the circles the round $1$-handle are attached to are rational unknots in the two lens spaces (that is cores of Heegaard tori for the lens spaces) and that the framing on each is the zero framing (the toric structure frames the rational unknots and the attaching regions of the handle).
-Now a round $1$-handle can be decomposed into a standard $1$-handle and a standard $2$-handle.
+It is easy to see that the circles to which the round $1$-handle is attached consist of rational unknots in the two lens spaces (that is cores of Heegaard tori for the lens spaces) and that the framing on each is the zero framing (the toric structure frames the rational unknots and the attaching regions of the handle).
+Now, a round $1$-handle can be decomposed into a standard $1$-handle and a standard $2$-handle.
 The $1$-handle is attached to points on each of the rational unknots and cancels one of the $0$-handles of one of the rational homology balls.
 This gives Figure~\ref{fig:pantsconvert1} without the yellow curve.
-Notice that after the $1$-handle is attached the $2$-handle will be attached to the connect sum of the rational unknots, and this is exactly the yellow curve in the figure.
-Moreover, the zero framings of the attaching regions gives use the fact that the yellow $2$-handle should have framing $0$.
+Notice that after the $1$-handle is attached, the $2$-handle will be attached to the connect sum of the rational unknots, and this is exactly the yellow curve in Figure~\ref{fig:pantsconvert1}.
+Moreover, since the round $1$-handle is attached to the neighborhoods of attaching circles using the zero framing on each, we see that the yellow $2$-handle should have framing $0$.
 That is Figure~\ref{fig:pantsconvert1} indeed does describe the complement of one of the rational homology balls as claimed. \end{proof}

 We now have a third proof of Theorem~\ref{thm:sympCP2}, and Theorem~\ref{thm:main2}, that the manifold $X_{p_1,p_2,p_3}$ we constructed in Section~\ref{subsec:pants} are diffeomorphic to $\cp$.

 \begin{corollary} The manifolds $X_{p_1,p_2,p_3}$ constructed in Section~\ref{subsec:pants} are diffeomorphic to $\cp$. \end{corollary}